computationalmodelling/virtualmicromagnetics/docs/environments-software.rst

 See :ref:`getting-started-poweruser` if more fine-grained control over your software interests you.
-However, we firstly recommend reading :ref:`software` to understand more about :term:`virtual machines`, :term:`virtual environments`, and the software used to create them in the Virtual Micromagnetics project.
+However, we firstly recommend reading :ref:`software` to understand more about :term:`virtual machine`\s, :term:`virtual environment`\s, and the software used to create them in the Virtual Micromagnetics project.